jhallen/pic-macros/README.md

 There are up to 512 registers [? depends on PIC].

-The IND/FSR indirect addressing mechanism can reach all 512 of them, but with two banks: the IRP bit of the status register supplies the upper bit of the address.
+One way to access them is through the IND / FSR indirect addressing mechanism.
+In this case, FSR supplies the lower 8 bits of the address and the IRP bit of the status register supplies the top bit.

 Direct addressing is only 7 bits [?  depends on PIC], so there are multiple direct address banks.
 The RP bits of the status register selects the bank.

-These registers are aliased into all of the
-banks:
+The following registers are aliased into all of the banks:

      indf
      pcl